SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

 static_assert(sptr_compare());
 ```

-Furthermore, in the interests of `constexpr` consistency, we propose that the
+Furthermore, in the interests of `constexpr`{.cpp} consistency, we propose that
-relational operators of `std::unique_ptr` also now include support for constant
+the relational operators of `std::unique_ptr` also now include support for
-evaluation.
-As discussed above, the results of such comparisons are very often
+constant evaluation.
+As discussed above, the results of such comparisons are
-well defined.
+very often well defined.

 It may be argued that a `std::unique_ptr` which is the sole owner of an array,
 or an object with data members, presents less need for relational operators.